-In different interviews, it is expressed that a lot about youth work and NGOs outside of the EU was learned.
 There was some surprise that in many countries there are no special academic study programmes to train youth workers.
 Thus, some interviewees were very happy to listen to theoretical approaches and to learn about different academic programs for youth work training.
 The acquired knowledge about participation theories and study programs or about youth work in rural areas abroad are assessed to be useful.
 The gained knowledge on the history of volunteering is also reported to be very interesting, and something completely new.

 Also, the acquisition of knowledge about social work in the youth field is mentioned appreciably.
-These issues encompass psychological support; social inclusion models for disadvantaged groups; services provided for young people and women or the support of the European Commission of young people in closed institutions.
+These issues concern psychological support; social inclusion models for disadvantaged groups; services provided for young people and women or the support of the European Commission of young people in closed institutions.

-3.4.1.2 | Skills development
+3.5.2.2 | Skills development

 "The theme that I brought up was about how to engage youth in a way that is attractive to them.
 We talk about that when you approach youth then have to make the information interesting to them and Powerpoint and slides are not interesting anymore.
-So you have to reach them in some other ways" (Bfs\TCA5ee2).
+So you have to reach them in some other ways" (Bfs\TCA5xe2).